-1. Pre Submission Review Stage (formerly Pre-Consultation Stage)
+1. Pre-Consultation Stage

-Prior to submitting a Plan of Condominium Application, you may choose to complete the Pre-Submission Review process.
-The purpose of Pre-Submission Review is to:
+Prior to submitting a Plan of Condominium Application, you must complete the Pre-Consultation process.
+This may involve multiple meetings with Town Staff and external agencies as required.
+The purpose of Pre-Consultation is to:

 - Confirm whether a Plan of Condominium is necessary and whether it may be supportable by Staff - Provide feedback on the development (if proposed) - Confirm whether other approvals will be required (e.g. Site Plan, Zoning By-law Amendment, Official Plan Amendment, etc.) - Outline the plans and studies that may be required to be submitted as part of a complete application